Locating Solomon's Temple

 Under Herod the Great, the Baris underwent extensive reconstruction, and he named it Fort Antonia in honor of Mark Anthony.
 Fort Antonia, just as the Baris and the Meah before it, was located on the old north wall that Nehemiah rebuilt.
 It overlooked a moat on its north side.

-map shows there was a natural land bridge between Fort Antonia and the lower
+map shows there was a natural land bridge between Fort Antonia and the

 hill to its north, called Bezetha.
-The moat was 200 feet long, and to the
+The moat was 200 feet long,

 east of it was a ravine called the old Kidron Valley.
-The moat was cut for the purpose
+The moat was cut

-of separating the two hills, and making it impossible for catapults to be set
+of separating the two hills, and making it impossible for catapults to

 up near the north wall of the Fortress, for lack of flat land.
 However

-attacking armies would just fill in the moat with debris and create a flat
+attacking armies would just fill in the moat with debris and create a

 surface and break down the north wall taking the fortress.
-From there
+From

 they could take the Temple.